-Join Rick Schmunk for an in-depth discussion in this video Creating a plucked synth sound, part of Up and Running with Ableton Operator.
+Join Rick Schmunk for an in-depth discussion in this video Creating a plucked synth sound, part of Learning Ableton Operator.

 - FM synths create effective pluck-type sounds.…To set these up, you typically use sine waves…with the mod oscillator level set low.…Then dialing in just the right sound usually involves…a good deal of work with the amp and filter envelopes.…To start off with, I'm going to point out that we're using…a different algorithm this time.…We're using one that has two stacks.…The first stack is just oscillator A,…and the second stack has B as the carrier,…with C and D as the modulators.…And I'm going to disable B so that we can take a look at A.…